 - Since January 2011, after collaboration with ACARA and the Australian Government Department of Education, the independent sector, has reported debt servicing monies in relation to income deductions in such a way that the potential for double counting these deductions to arrive at the net recurrent income figure has been removed.
-The technical aspects of this approach are outlined in the ACARA FDWG Financial Data Reporting Methodology report provided on MySchool. - For independent schools which have enrolled full fee paying overseas students, finance data includes income from these students. - MySchool measures independent and Catholic systemic schools by total income whereas government schools are measured on expenditure as a proxy for income.
+The technical aspects of this approach are outlined in the ACARA FDWG Financial Data Reporting Methodology report provided on My School. - For independent schools which have enrolled full fee paying overseas students, finance data includes income from these students. - Its important to note that My School measures independent and Catholic systemic schools by total income whereas government schools are measured on total expenditure, used as a 'proxy' for income.
 Therefore, certain allowances and deductions have been made in an attempt to equalise operational costs across the various sectors and reflect the additional capital costs borne by independent and Catholic system schools.
 Therefore there will be limitations in the comparability of the financial data across schools and systems due to the methodology adopted.
 The agreed methodology was recognised to have limitations and these are recognised in the Deloitte Letters of Assurance.